 Every email you send says something about you.
 If you talk about yourself all the time, people will unsubscribe.
-If your content looks like it was put together last minute — full of typos or broken links — your reputation will suffer.
+If your content looks like it was put together last minute — full of typos or broken links — your reputation and your email marketing strategy will suffer.

 The best email marketing content is:

 You can design a beautiful email, but it’s meaningless without a message that is relevant, well-written and captivates the reader..
 With almost 90% of B2B marketers using email marketing, you need some seriously good email copy to get ahead of the game.
 It can be your secret weapon to create emails that: